TatsuUkraine/flutter_sticky_infinite_list/README.md

 - dynamic header build on content scroll
 - dynamic min offset calculation on content scroll

+## Flutter before 1.20

+If you're using Flutter version lower than 1.20 consider using v2 of this package.

 ## Migration guide

 If you using older MAJOR versions, please